 Interesting Fact: While a student at Union College, Bill spent a semester in Barbados and had the good fortune of being hosted by the owners of Mount Gay Rum known by the locals as “Daddy’s Farm.”

-Jessica Hinman is employed with Hartford’s Camp Courant as their Director of Community Outreach and Special Events.
+Jessica Hinman is employed with Pratt & Whitney as Manager of Corporate Social Responsibility.
 A Greater Hartford native, Jessica grew up in Avon, CT and attended Watkinson School in Hartford.
 She received her B.A. in Communications and Fine Art from Central Connecticut State University and is currently pursuing her graduate certificate in Nonprofit Management from UCONN.

 From an early age Jessica would hike up Talcott Mountain with her father and brother and was always enamored by the Heublein Tower.
 It’s unprecedented view, rich history and connection to the entire Farmington Valley kept that attraction throughout her childhood and early adult years.
 She more than happily accepted her invitation to the board of directors in 2016!

 Along with her professional career, Jessica is martial arts instructor and international competitor in Tang Soo Do karate.
-Jessica is an also the board president of the Literacy Volunteers of Central CT and volunteers with several organizations including the Canton Historical Society and the American Legion.
+Jessica is active on several committees and volunteers with organizations including HYPE and the American Legion.
 In her spare time, Jessica loves to read, cook for family and friends,and cruise on her motorcycle when the weather is warm.
 Her car (or bike) will always stop for a bookstore, antique shop or historical museum.

 Interesting Fact: An avid traveler, Jessica has visited 9 countries and 27 states and intends on exploring many more!